 Can you blame them for not being able to fully immerse themselves in their eLearning classes?

 Instead, try to establish a study area; the same area everyday that is to be used when it’s learning time.
 The same goes for eating dinner, which you might want to take place at the family dining table, etc. “Time” is now represented by physically being in a certain environment, and kids know they can’t or shouldn’t leave that area until the activity is completed.
-(Here are a few related online school tips.)
+(Here are a few related tips for online homework.)

 7. Talk about time management with your kids